 Sometimes, you just can’t film everything you need for your video.
 It might be due to a lack of time, equipment, access to a specific location, knowhow, or all of the above.

 Not to worry, there are a plethora of free resources out there for stock footage.
 Stock footage consists of short clips of everyday people, animals, industry, travel, landscapes, skyscapes, and random activities.
 If you can dream it, you can probably find stock footage of it online.

 Getting creative and combining scenes into a composite clip can open even more possibilities.
-Here are some tips and tricks for using stock footage, and nine places to find it for free (or cheap) online.
+Here are some tips and tricks for using stock footage, and ten places to find it for free (or cheap) online.

 Using Stock Footage

 Stock footage can be used in several ways for a variety of purposes.
 For starters, you may not have the equipment to get a specific shot.
 A timelapse shot of traffic, for instance, might not be technically possible with your kit.
 Or, you may not be able to get the exact shot you want, such as a helicopter view of a city, or a glimpse back in time at a historic town.
 Sometimes, you need to extend a scene to accommodate a longer audio track, or introduce some variety to a shot.

 This can help communicate not just your idea, but to build a more engaging video overall.
 For more artistic films, combining a clip of someone dancing with a visually rhythmic background can create a specific mood and create help interesting effects.
 Think of stock footage as a visual tool to help your video inspire the right emotions for your viewers, and communicate the information they need to understand it.

 When you are looking for files to download, make sure you are getting the right format for your project.
 Depending on the look you are going for, try to match the resolution of the rest of your footage (e.g. 720p or 1080p) so that it fits with the rest of your shots.
 Although you can convert file formats, it is best to match whenever possible for consistent quality and easier editing.